domRiddle/ASF/Deprecation.md

 ### Stage 2

-Stage 2 is scheduled for the very next stable version, after above stage takes place.
-This will change previous deprecation warning into **an error**, that will cause given functionality to stop working.
-ASF will still acknowledge existance of deprecated feature, but will no longer try to mimic old behaviour or logic.
-During this stage, transition is **required** in order to make use of now-deprecated feature.
-Since ASF can't guarantee mimicing old behaviour (like done during stage 1) anymore, this will effectively cause module directly depending on deprecated feature to stop working with an error.

-### Stage 3

-Stage 3 is final one and like second one, is scheduled for the very next stable release after above.
+Stage 2 is scheduled for the very next stable release after above.
 This stage introduces complete removal of deprecated feature existance, which means that ASF will not even acknowledge that you're attempting to use deprecated feature, since it simply doesn't exist in current code.
-ASF will no longer print any warning or error, since it's simply unaware of what you're attempting to do.
+ASF will no longer print any warning, since it's simply unaware of what you're attempting to do.

 ---

 ## Summary

-You have more or less **full 2 months** in order to make appropriate switch, which should be more than enough even if you're a casual ASF user.
-After that period, ASF no longer guarantees that old settings will have any effect (stage 3), effectively making certain features to stop functioning altogether without you noticing.
-If you're launching ASF after more than 2 months of inactivity, it's recommended for you to **[start from scratch](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** again, or read all the changelogs you've missed and manually adapt your usage to current one.
+You have more or less a **full month** in order to make appropriate switch, which should be more than enough even if you're a casual ASF user.
+After that period, ASF no longer guarantees that old settings will have any effect (stage 2), effectively making certain features to stop functioning altogether without you noticing.
+If you're launching ASF after more than a month of inactivity, it's recommended for you to **[start from scratch](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** again, or read all the changelogs that you've missed and manually adapt your usage to current one.

 ---